alejandracabre/Lifecycle_exploration/Lifecycle Exploration.md

 Provide insights and analysis of users life cycle and the meeting impact on the conversion rate.

 #### Caveat
-* a date in the future was observed on a single case as a starting date.
+* A date in the future was observed on a single case as a starting date.
 Again considering that it is just one, this could be discarded and considering noise, or perform a sanity check of the full data set.

 ## Subscriptions